otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 ```

 Why is this important?
 You can share the `.env.example` file with your team members if you are working in a team.
 They can create their own `.env` file based on the `.env.example` file.
 It will ensure that everyone is using the same environment variables.
 Also, security is important.
 You do not want to commit sensitive information to **Git**.
 For example, your database URL contains your database username and password.

+# Formative Assessment Submission

+Create a new pull request and assign **grayson-orr** to review your practical submission.
+Please do not merge your own pull request.